k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

   ![](images/web/21_search2.png)

-* Clicking on an entry directs you to the element's location, either the group or to the table, and selecting it.
+* Clicking on an entry directs you to the element's location, to either the group or the table, and selects it.